gbaliarda/off-latice-automata/README.md

 # Run Animation

-To run the animations, execute from the root folder:
+To run the animations based on the simulation output, execute from the root folder:

 ```shell
 python visualization/visuals.py